hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/contract-accounts-nonces.md

 - This would be done via setting it inside it's `ExpirableTxnRecord` in the corresponding `EvmFnResult` field
     - `contractCreateResult` if the top level transaction was `ContractCreate`
     - `contractCallResult` if the top level transaction was `ContractCall`

+### Migration Of Nonces For Existing Contracts

+- We need perform a migration for all existing contract nonces from Consensus Node state to Mirror Node e.g. similar to traceability migration performed in the past
+- For all contracts in state we should produce synthetic transaction records that would contain the contract id and it's corresponding nonce value

+### Feature Flags

+We will need to add two feature flags:
+- one for toggling the contract nonce externalization in transaction handling
+- one for triggering the migration of contract nonces for existing contracts

 ### Merging of contract into hollow account